You must submit a text abstract for your video submission at the DDW Abstract Submission site. There you will also find the following information:

 - Surgical videos submitted online should not include author and institution information.
 Any patient identifying information must be excluded or obscured from video films and narration.

 - If accepted, changes cannot be made to the submitted video.
 If a PowerPoint presentation is required for introduction, you must indicate this in the submission.

 No on-site upload of video presentations will be required for SSAT Videos at DDW 2021.

 Please note the following SSAT requirements from the abstract submission instructions:

 - An author can have more than one abstract accepted for SSAT podium presentation (including Plenary and Quick Shot oral presentations as well as video presentations) but can present only one of those podium presentations.
 In this case, unique co-authors must present the other podium presentations.
 There is no limit on the number of posters accepted per author, institution or subject.

-- If an abstract is accepted for a Quick Shot or poster presentation, authors are encouraged to submit a manuscript for potential publication in the Journal of Gastrointestinal Surgery.
+- If an abstract is accepted for presentation, authors are encouraged to submit a manuscript for potential publication in the Journal of Gastrointestinal Surgery.